 If necessary, the perception of objects from simple shapes can be very quick.
 As part of my doctoral thesis, I observed that even one of the very first responses of the human electroencephalogram discriminates between meaningful and meaningless shapes [S1].

 However, what exactly makes a “shape”?
 What features do observers use to answer this question?
 I address these questions in a current collaboration with James Elder at York University.
 With James, we developed a class of generative statistical models for shapes that occur in natural images, such as photographs.
 We can adapt these models to match natural shapes with respect to a well defined set of features and be maximally random otherwise.
 Being generative, these models allow us to generate synthetic shapes, that match natural shapes with respect to the features represented by the distribution.
-Using psychophysical measurements and ideal observer modeling, we could show that humans are sensitive to a relatively small set of local contour properties of shapes and most likely use much higher order properties of shapes to discriminate between different shapes [S2].
+Using psychophysical measurements and ideal observer modeling, we could show that humans are sensitive to local contour properties of shapes but most likely also use global properties of shapes to discriminate between different shapes [S2].

 |[S1]||Fründ, I, Busch, NA, Schadow, J, Gruber, T, Körner, U, Herrmann, CS (2008): Time pressure modulates electrophysiological correlates of early visual processing, PLoS one 3 (2), e1675|